valentinfrlch/ha-llmvision/README.md

   provider: LocalAI
   model: gpt-4-vision-preview
   target_width: 1280
+  temperature: 0.5
 ```
-The parameters `message`, `max_tokens`, `image_file` and `provider` are required.
+The parameters `message`, `max_tokens`, `image_file`, `provider` and `temperature` are required.
 You can send multiple images per service call.
 Note that each path must be on a new line and that sending multiple images may require higher `max_tokens` values for accurate results.

 Optionally, the `model` and `target_width` properties can be set.
 For available models check these pages: [OpenAI](https://platform.openai.com/docs/models) and [LocalAI](https://localai.io/models/).